My story: I should have known better…

 It’s my journey to a diagnosis and my initial struggles.

-I share it now, some 4 years into PAP therapy (the image above was taken some time ago) in the hope it illustrates how easy it is to:
+I share it now, some 3 years into PAP therapy, in the hope it illustrates:

-- Miss or ignore sleep apnoea symptoms developing
+- How easy it is to miss or ignore sleep apnoea symptoms developing

-- The difficulty sufferers may encounter in obtaining help
+- The difficulty (and delay) sufferers may encounter in obtaining help

 The irony is, that I’ve worked in the sleep industry for over 25 years…